MelanieFurrer/ReindeerSleep/4_processS/analysis/README.md

-# Prepare data for modelling of Process S and plot illustrative example of modelling results
+# Process S Modelling

-**prepare_data.m** -> same as **A_Calc_align_SWA**
-Input: .mat files with artefact-index and scoring-info including power values per epoch in 0.25 Hz resolution (3 files per reindeer in each season)
+**ProcessData.Rmd**
-Output:  .mat file with normalized and absolute SWA, scoring and episode info.
+Input: .mat file with normalized and absolute SWA, scoring and episode info.
 One file for all recordings.

-**example_processS_SWA_hypnogram.m**
-Input: output Process S modeling, episode and scoring info
-Output: Illustrative Figure (Supplementary Figure 4A)
+Output: Data processed for modelling

+**Fit_Reindeer_061022.Rmd**
+Input: Data processed for modelling
+Output: Results from modelling of Process S (parameters, fitted results, simulation)